TEEN GROUP THERAPY

 3. Dynamic Group Therapy

-This group therapy focuses on helping teens struggling with substance abuse regulate their behavior.
-It fosters a supportive group setting where shared issues can be discussed, allowing teens to overcome feelings of isolation and shame, regulate emotions, and work towards abstinence.
+This group therapy focuses on helping teens struggling with substance use regulate their behavior.
+It fosters a supportive group setting where shared issues can be discussed, allowing teens to overcome feelings of isolation and shame, regulate emotions, and work toward abstinence.

 4. Relapse Prevention Group Therapy